-To determine the potential of affectors and affectees to increase branch prediction accuracy we used a functional simulation methodology using a simplescalar [8] derived simulator.
-A subset of SPEC2000 and SPEC95 benchmarks, listed in Table 1, are used for our analysis.
-For the SPEC2000 benchmarks the early regions identified by sim-point [9] are used, whereas for SPEC95 complete runs of modified reference inputs are executed.
+To determine the potential of affectors and affectees to increase branch prediction accuracy we used a functional simulation methodology using a simplescalar [10] derived simulator.
+A subset of SPEC2000 and three SPEC95 benchmarks, listed in Table 1, are used for our analysis.
+For the SPEC2000 benchmarks the early regions, of 10-100 million instructions, identified by sim-point [11] are used, whereas for SPEC95 complete runs of modified reference inputs are executed.
+Some SPEC2000 benchmarks are not included because they required large memory and/or long simulation time to track dependences, affectors and affectees.
+The selected SPEC95 benchmarks exhibit the higher misprediction rates with a 32KB L-Tage predictor among integer SPEC95 benchmarks.